 - 1. This bylaw may be cited for all purposes as "Hammond Area Plan Bylaw No. 7279-2016." - 2.
 Schedule "A", Table of Contents is amended as follows: - a.
-To add the following after 8.12 Wildfire Development Permit Area Guidelines:

-"8.13 Hammond Development Permit Area Guidelines"

-b.
-To add the following after 10.4 Town Centre Area Plan:

-"10.5 Hammond Area Plan"

-- 3. Schedule "A", Chapter 6, Employment, sub-section 6.3.8 Historic Commercial is amended as follows: - a.
-To add the following sentence to the end of policy 6 38:

-"Specific land uses and policies to guide long range planning and development for Hammond and Port Haney are within their respective Area Plans, the Hammond Area Plan and the Town Centre Area Plan, which are imbedded in the Official Community Plan in Chapter 10, Area Planning."

-- 4. Schedule "A", Chapter 10 Area Plans is amended as follows: - a.
+To add the following after 8.12 Wildfire Development Permit Area Guidelines: - "8.13 Hammond Development Permit Area Guidelines" - b.
+To add the following after 10.4 Town Centre Area Plan: - "10.5 Hammond Area Plan" - 3.
+Schedule "A", Chapter 6, Employment, sub-section 6.3.8 Historic Commercial is amended as follows: - a.
+To add the following sentence to the end of policy 6 38: "Specific land uses and policies to guide long range planning and development for Hammond and Port Haney are within their respective Area Plans, the Hammond Area Plan and the Town Centre Area Plan, which are imbedded in the Official Community Plan in Chapter 10, Area Planning." - 4.
+Schedule "A", Chapter 10 Area Plans is amended as follows: - a.
 To add "Hammond Area Plan" to Section Title Page after Town Centre Area Plan - b.
-By the addition of the Hammond Area Plan, a copy of which is attached hereto and forms part of this bylaw as Schedule 1 in correct numerical order. - 5.
-Schedule "A", Chapter 8, Development Permit Area Guidelines, is amended as follows: - a.
-To add "Wildfire" and "Hammond" to Section Title Page after Town Centre
+By the addition of the Hammond Area Plan, a copy of which is attached hereto and forms part of this bylaw as Schedule 1 in correct numerical order.

-- b.
+- 5. Schedule "A", Chapter 8, Development Permit Area Guidelines, is amended as follows: - a.
+To add "Wildfire" and "Hammond" to Section Title Page after Town Centre; - b.
+To add the following paragraph in Section 8.2 Application and Intent, after item 7, as follows: - "8.
+Hammond Development Permit Area Guidelines pursuant to Section 488(1)(a)(b)(c)(d)(e)(f)(h)(i)(j) of the Local Government Act for property within the Hammond Area as identified on Schedule B of the Official Community Plan.
+The Hammond Development Permit applies to Low Density Multi-Family, Medium Density-Multi-Family, Infill General Employment, and Hammond Village Commercial land use designations and development." - c.
 By the addition of the Hammond Development Permit Area Guidelines, a copy of which is attached hereto and forms part of this Bylaw as Schedule 2 in correct numerical order. - 6.
 Schedule "A", Appendix E, Figure 6, Area Plans, is hereby deleted and replaced with Schedule 3, which is attached hereto and forms part of this Bylaw. - 7.
 Schedule "B" is hereby deleted and replaced with Schedule 4, which is attached hereto and forms part of this Bylaw. - 8.
-Schedule "C" is hereby amended for those parcels or tracts of land known and described as:

-Group 1, Dedicated Park & 63221, District Lot 280, NWD, Plan NWP63218 and outlined in heavy black line on Map No. 933, a copy of which is attached hereto and forms part of this Bylaw, are hereby amended by adding "Conservation".
+Schedule "C" is hereby amended for those parcels or tracts of land known and described as: Group 1, Dedicated Park & 63221, District Lot 280, NWD, Plan NWP63218 and outlined in heavy black line on Map No. 933, a copy of which is attached hereto and forms part of this Bylaw, are hereby amended by adding "Conservation".